tutoriel étui à couteau en cuir

 23. NOURISH AND PROTECT LEATHER

-Put 100% neatsfoot oil on the case and let it penetrate.
+Apply 100% neatsfoot oil to the case and let it penetrate.

-The next day, waterproof the leather or apply varnish (eg RESOLENE from the Fiebing's brand).
+The next day, waterproof the leather or apply a varnish (e.g. RESOLENE from Fiebing's).

 leather knife case

-After several months, the leather will acquire a patina.
+After several months, the leather will develop a patina.

 leather knife case